illicitonion/num_enum/README.md

 `num_enum`'s `IntoPrimitive` is more type-safe than using `as`, because `as` will silently truncate - `num_enum` only derives `From` for exactly the discriminant type of the enum.

-Turning a primitive into an enum with try_from
+Attempting to turn a primitive into an enum with try_from
 ----------------------------------------------

 ```rust